GoogleCloudPlatform/ops-agent/integration_test/README.md

 - `name`: required, it will be used in e2e searching for the matching logs
 - `type`: required, informational
 - `description`: required, informational
-- `value_regex`: required, the value of the LogEntry field will be used in e2e searching for the matching logs.
-Use `.*` if it doesn't contain any specific value.
+- `value_regex`: optional, the value of the LogEntry field will be used in e2e searching for the matching logs.

 ### expected_metrics.yaml